return42/sphkerneldoc/doc/books/gpu/drmInternals.rst

 ^^^^^^^^^^^^^^^^^^^^

-To create a plane, a KMS drivers allocates and zeroes an instances of struct ``drm_plane`` (possibly as part of a larger structure) and registers it with a call to ``drm_universal_plane_init``.
+To create a plane, a KMS drivers allocates and zeroes an instances of struct :c:type:`struct drm_plane` (possibly as part of a larger structure) and registers it with a call to :c:func:`drm_universal_plane_init()`.
 The function takes a bitmask of the CRTCs that can be associated with the plane, a pointer to the plane functions, a list of format supported formats, and the type of plane (primary, cursor, or overlay) being initialized.

 Cursor and overlay planes are optional.
 All drivers should provide one primary plane per CRTC (although this requirement may change in the